dounix/Papilio-Arcade/README.md

 > build_roms_frogger.bat

-You should see new files in the ../build direcotry, in particular non-zero lenth ROM_*.vhd files _fix any errors with build_roms before going forward_
+You should see new files in the ../build direcotry, in particular non-zero lenth ROM_*.vhd files

+*fix any errors with build_roms before going forward* Missing scripts/tmp directory, misnamed or wrong ROM files.

 ### Run the ISE project for the lx9
 Browse the build directory and launch